Snowflake-Labs/sfquickstarts/site/sfguides/src/modern_data_stack_with_fivetran_snowflake_salesforce/modern_data_stack_with_fivetran_snowflake_salesforce.md

 From the Fivetran UI, click `Transformations` in the left navbar.
 Then in the `Quickstart` section, click `Get Started`.
 ![Fivetran Transform 1](assets/transforms/t_0010.png)

 In the configuration page, for `Source Type` choose `Salesforce`.
 Source Type represents the type of connector used.
 In our case, we created a Salesforce connector.
 For `Connector`, choose your Salesforce connector.
-If you left the schema names the same in the configuration, your connector will also be named Salesforce.
-Connector here represents the name/schema name given to your Salesforce connector during the connector configuration.
+If you left the schema names the same in the configuration, your connector will also be named `salesforce`.
+'Connector' here represents the name/schema name given to your Salesforce connector during the connector configuration.
 ![Fivetran Transform 2](assets/transforms/t_0020.png)

 Scroll down on the configuration screen and under `Set Schedule` select `Fully integrated`, then click `Save`.